Alois Friedrich Rogenhofer

 Alois Friedrich Rogenhofer (22 December 1831, in Vienna – 15 January 1897, in Vienna) was an Austrian entomologist.
 He was a curator at the Naturhistorisches Museum in Vienna, where he was the first keeper of the Lepidoptera.
 Rogenhofer was mainly interested in Lepidoptera, and Hymenoptera.

+Rogenhoer studied law in Vienna but after passing the law exam he worked as a volunteer in the zoological museum becoming an assistant in 1860 and a curator in 1867.
+He described a number of species of lepidoptera, particularly those collected on the Novara expedition.
 Beside him Josef Mann (1804-1889) worked as a keen technician and collector for the benefits of the museum.
 Mann described many species of Lepidoptera new to science focussing on Microlepidoptera.